datalad-handbook/book/docs/basics/101-137-history.rst

    The :gitcmd:`commit --amend` command will let you rewrite the commit message of the most recent commit.
-However, if you need to rewrite commit messages of older commits, you can do so during a so-called "interactive rebase".
-The command for this is
+However, if you need to rewrite commit messages of older commits, you can do with an "interactive rebase":

    .. code-block:: bash

-      $ git rebase -i HEAD~N
+      $ git rebase --interactive HEAD~N

    where ``N`` specifies how far back you want to rewrite commits.
    ``git rebase -i HEAD~3`` for example lets you apply changes to the